Free · No Account · No Personal Info · Official 2026 DoD & VA Data

 Time in the market is the single biggest factor in TSP growth.
 An E-3 who starts contributing $200/month at age 20 (with a 10% blended return) reaches retirement at 65 with approximately $1.7M.
 An E-5 who waits until age 26 to contribute the same amount reaches the same age with approximately $1.1M — $600K less, despite paying in for only 6 fewer years.

-The math is unforgiving: those early years do the most compounding.
-Even a very small contribution at 20 beats a large contribution at 30.
-Start now, even if the amount is small.
+Those early years do the most compounding.
+Even a small contribution at 20 beats a larger contribution at 30.
+Start with what you can, and increase it over time as your pay grows.

 Disclaimer